TeamDataBite/blog/README.md

     - A weak entity is represented by a double rectangle.
     - The relation between one strong and one weak entity is represented by a double diamond.
 This relationship is also known as identifying relationships.

+## What is an attribute?

+In relational databases, attributes are the describing characteristics or properties that define all items pertaining to a certain category applied to all cells of a column.
+The rows, instead, are called tuples, and represent data sets applied to a single entity to uniquely identify each item.

+Some attributes of `department` entity is as follow
+1. dept_id (Department ID)
+2. dept_name (Department Name)

 # Programming with SQL